 Approach & Fees

-Primarily I work on financial planning of resident Indians and NRIs who do the majority of their investments in India.
-I do not work with US and Canada residents.
+Primarily, I work with resident Indians and NRIs who do the majority of their investments in India.
+I do not work with US, UK, and Canada residents.

 The fixed fee for the financial planning and retainer fee for two quarters (six months) for need-based consultation is ₹33,000 + 18% GST.
-The current fee for subsequent review and need-based consultation for one year is ₹11,000 + 18% GST.
-You may not need to renew the engagement immediately after the end of the initial 6 months engagement or 1-year engagement thereafter.
+The current fee for subsequent review and need-based consultation for six months is ₹10,000 + 18% GST.
+You may not need to renew the engagement immediately after the end of the engagement.
 You can take a break between two engagements.

 I will be the sole point of contact with you.
 I do not delegate financial planning and advice work to anyone else.